 - Lab users must at minimum wear shoes that completely enclose their feet and do not increase the likelihood of a fall (e.g. high heel shoes would not be acceptable).
 Non-slip, steel toed boots are preferred but not required.

 - Long hair (i.e. exceeding shoulder length) must be adequately restrained to prevent becoming entangled in moving machinery.
-Facial hair which extends beyond the second button from top of a collared shirt must also be similarly restrained.
+Facial hair which extends more than six inches below the chin must also be similarly restrained.

 - Gloves must be removed before turning on or operating any machine.
 Gloves are generally discouraged when working in the lab (unless when welding or using a tool with similar safety concerns).
 If material is rough or sharp and gloves must be worn, place or handle material with the machine turned off (all moving parts stopped).
 Remove sharp edges with a file or similar tool before using the machine.